 On May 31, 2016, the Company's Board of Directors authorized the repurchase of up to \$75.0 million of the Company's ordinary shares over a sixmonth period.
+On November 29, 2016, this authorization was extended until June 30, 2017.
 Repurchases may be made from time-to-time through open market purchases or through privately negotiated transactions subject to market conditions, applicable legal requirements and other relevant factors.
 The repurchase program does not obligate the Company to acquire any particular amount of ordinary shares, and it may be suspended at any time at the Company's discretion.
-The repurchase program will be funded using the Company's working capital and any repurchased shares will be recorded as authorized but unissued shares and available for general corporate purposes.
-As of July 31, 2016, a total of 405,089 shares were repurchased for approximately \$20.2 million in cash and recorded as a reduction to equity.
+The repurchase program is funded using the Company's working capital and any repurchased shares are recorded as authorized but unissued shares.
+There were no shares repurchased during the three months ended October 31, 2016.
+As of October 31, 2016, a total of 405,089 shares have been repurchased for approximately \$20.2 million in cash and recorded as a reduction to equity.